mk-fg/notification-thing/README.md

 which is very similar to pango, so pango stuff gets ad-hoc converted to GtkTextTags (see `display.pango_markup_to_gtk`), and potentially (but unlikely) can get something wrong.

+Starting daemon with --test-message option will have display pango-markup-heavy notification on startup, which can be used to test this stuff.

 ##### Network broadcasting